Sealing

 Under the new law, court files may still be accessible within the criminal justice system.
 This means that anyone who visits the court, including employers, will be able to view the conviction information.

 Out-of-state and federal arrests and convictions are not a part of your New York criminal record.
 New York’s sealing rules have no effect on them.
 When the DCJS seals a case, they are supposed to notify the FBI to do the same thing.
 The FBI does not seal cases on its own; it responds to requests from the DCJS.
-Therefore, you should make sure that your case is sealed both with DCJS and the FBI.
+Therefore, ensure that your case is sealed both with DCJS and the FBI.

 See section: How to Get Your RAP Sheet